La Carlota, Miranda

-La Carlota is a town of Venezuela located in Miranda.
-Located outside of Caracas, the town is one of the areas that most represents the Italian spirit in the capital and throughout Venezuela.
-Italian infrastructures of more than 50 years of creation are seen in this area of the Venezuelan capital, especially in the urbanization that surrounds La Casona, its architecture is typical of the towns and cities of Italy with wide sidewalks and outdoor café.
+La Carlota is a neighborhood in the Sucre municipality of Caracas, Venezuela.
+Italian infrastructures of more than 50 years of creation are seen in this area of the Venezuelan capital, especially in the urbanization that surrounds the former presidential residence La Casona, its architecture is typical of the towns and cities of Italy with wide sidewalks and outdoor cafés.
+The Generalissimo Francisco de Miranda Air Base, sometimes also called La Carlota, is located nearby.

 History

 La Carlota was one of the mainly settlements for Italians during 50-60s of the last century, infrastructures were built in a similar way to some Italian regions, the Italian community has preserve their customs, such as playing dominoes and cards in some cafes, although the Italians who arrived in that decade practiced trades, such as agriculture, cooking, shoemaking, barbershop and even jewelry, it is in the construction sector where their presence is seen through the city being strongly Italophilic as cuisine, fashion, and lifestyle have a big impact culturally.